ESWARMURUGAN/airline-traffic-sales-dashboard/README.md

 ---

-## Business Problem

-As a Data Analyst, my goal was to provide the FAA with a structured, data-driven understanding of commercial flight performance.
-The challenge was integrating and analyzing millions of flight records alongside disparate lookup tables (Airlines, Airports, Cancellation Codes) to answer core business questions: **"Where are the delays occurring, and who is responsible?"**

-This required not just visualization, but a foundational data model to accurately:

-1. Identify the **airlines with the highest delay rates** versus high volume.
-2. Analyze the distribution of flight traffic across **major US airports**.
-3. Deconstruct the **root causes of flight cancellations** (e.g., weather, carrier issues).

----

 ## Methodology: My Data Analysis Workflow

 I utilized a systematic 4-step process within Power BI, ensuring data integrity and analytical rigor at every stage.